Quantum Logic and Meaning: On Valuations in Quantum Logic

 Since Carnap's non-normal CL-class makes disjunction and negation non-TF, and because, analogously to Proposition \ref{prop: class-klass}, every CL-class is also a CL-klass, we have obtained the following: \begin{proposition} For any connective $c \in \left\{\land,\vee,\lnot\right\}$, there exists a $CL$-klass that makes $c$ non-truth-functional. \end{proposition} Propositions \ref{prop: main ql} and \ref{prop: main cl} show that the truth-functional status of the QL- and CL-connectives is not as different as is often suggested: each connective can be TF under some klass of valuations and non-TF under some other klass of valuations.
-That said, the main difference between the QL- and CL-connectives still persists, in that there is certainly no klass that makes \textit{all} the QL-connectives TF, which justifies to some extent the simplified claim that ``Quantum logic is not truth-functional''.
+The truth-functionality of any of the three QL-connectives can thus be traded for the non-truth-functionality of the remaining QL-connectives.
+That said, the main difference between the QL- and CL-connectives still persists, in that - in accord with the extension of Proposition 2 to H-klasses - there is certainly no klass that makes \textit{all} the QL-connectives TF, which justifies to some extent the simplified claim that ``Quantum logic is not truth-functional''.
 Further below, in section five, we will be using Propositions \ref{prop: main ql} and \ref{prop: main cl} in our analysis of an argument that purports to show that CL- and QL-connectives differ in meaning.
-For now, let us however put to work the notions introduced above for the purpose of clarifying certain formal semantic conditions for holding onto realism about quantum mechanics.
+For now, let us however put to work the notions introduced above for the purpose of clarifying certain formal-semantic conditions for holding onto realism about quantum mechanics.